Tournament of Champions: Findlay Prep vs. Madison

 Findlay Prep Pilots (Las Vegas, Nev.) forward PJ Washington (1) dunks while warming up prior to the start of the 2017 Bass Pro Tournament of Champions high school basketball game between the Findlay Prep Pilots (Las Vegas, Nev.) and the Madison Prep Academy Chargers (Baton Rouge, La.) at JQH Arena in Springfield, Mo. on Jan.
 12, 2017.

-basketball, springfield-mo, Basketball, Gallery
+basketball, NoFront, Basketball, Gallery

 shares